2 min read

 When utilized in conjunction with larger regional power grids, microgrids can provide backup energy when the main grid is down.
 They also support flexible and efficient usage of the grid by enabling the integration of renewables and reducing energy otherwise lost in transmission and distribution.

-As technologies evolve, municipal and cooperative clients will need flexible energy management solutions that account for a greater reliance on renewables while continuing to prioritizing cost and reliability.
-Learn more about Evergy Energy Partners’ renewable energy solutions.
+As technologies evolve, municipal and cooperative clients will need flexible energy management solutions that account for greater reliance on renewables while continuing to prioritize cost and reliability.
+Through Evergy Energy Partners and our resources, learn more about renewable energy solutions.
+We recommend that you get in touch today to find solutions that are tailored to you!

 Read More